Ian Nairn

-Ian Douglas Nairn (24 August 1930 – 14 August 1983) was a British architectural critic who coined the word "Subtopia" to describe drab suburb that look identical through unimaginative urban planning.
+Ian Douglas Nairn (24 August 1930 – 14 August 1983) was a British architectural critic who coined the word "Subtopia" to describe drab suburbs that look identical through unimaginative urban planning.
 He published two strongly personalised critiques of London and Paris, and collaborated with Nikolaus Pevsner, who considered his reports to be too subjective but acknowledged him as a better writer.

 Early life

 Ian Nairn was born at 4 Milton Road, Bedford, England.
 Nairn's father was a draughtsman on the R101 airship programme based at Shortstown.
 The family moved in 1932 when the airship programme was terminated, and Nairn was brought up in Surrey.
 It was the balancing-act nature of this essentially suburban environment which he stated "produced a deep hatred of characterless buildings and places".
 Nairn had no formal architecture qualifications; he was a mathematics graduate from the University of Birmingham and served as a Royal Air Force pilot, flying Gloster Meteor aircraft.